savantcare/ptfile/GLOSSARY.md

 - vst: vue state
 - dec: description
 - pi: patient info
-- pis: patient info seperate. e,g, allergy is a pis.
-But feed that combines allergy with rec is not pis.
+- spi: seperate patient info. e,g, allergy is a spi.
+But feed that combines allergy with rec is not spi.

 ### Naming